wrusselly/ci-project/README.md

     SERVICE_NAME="my project"                                     #the name of the project that will appear on the email ACTIVATION_LINK=http://localhost/authentication/api/activate  #the link that will be sent to users to activate their accounts

 **2.**	Clone the project from git https://github.com/wrusselly/ci-project.git.
-Change into the ci-project-dist directory, where the docker-compose.yaml is. `Run docker-compose up –d`
+Change into the ci-project-dist directory, where the docker-compose.yaml is.
+Run `docker-compose up –d` to build and deploy the containers then `docker-compose push` to push all the images to docker hub.